septentrio-gnss/septentrio_gnss_driver/README.md

   + `imu_frame_id`: name of the ROS tf frame for the IMU, placed in the header of published Imu message
     + default: `imu`
   + `poi_frame_id`: name of the ROS tf frame for the POI, placed in the child frame_id of localization if `ins_use_poi` is set to `true`.
-    + default: `base_link`
+    + default: `poi`
   + `vsm_frame_id`: name of the ROS tf frame for the velocity sensor.
     + default: `vsm`
   + `aux1_frame_id`: name of the ROS tf frame for the aux1 antenna.
     + default: `aux1`
+   + `vehicle_frame_id`: name of the ROS tf frame for the aux1 antenna.
+    + default: `base_link`
   + `get_spatial_config_from_tf`: wether to get the spatial config via tf with the above mentioned frame ids.
-POI is assumed to be the vehicle frame which also concerns the IMU orientation.
 This will override spatial settings of the config file.
+Keep in mind that tf has a tree structure.
+Thus, if the POI is the vehicle frame, transfrom from IMU to POI is given as inverse of vehicle frame to IMU.
     + default: `false`
   + `lock_utm_zone`: wether the UTM zone of the first localization is locked
     + default: `true`